For detailed Elasticsearch configuration information, refer to the Elasticsearch documentation.

 In production systems Elasticsearch and Liferay DXP are installed on different servers.
 To make Liferay DXP aware of the Elasticsearch cluster, set

 Here’s an example that sets the IP address of two nodes in the Elasticsearch cluster:

 Set this in the Elasticsearch connector’s OSGi configuration file.
-List as many or as few Elasticsearch nodes in this property as you want.
+List as many Elasticsearch nodes in this property as you want.
 This tells Liferay DXP the IP address or host name where search requests should be sent.
 If using System Settings, set the value in the Transport Addresses property.

 On the Elasticsearch side, set the

 elaticsearch.yml file.
 This property simultaneously sets both the bind host